Ahess96/Fresh/README.md

 [Loader.io](https://loader.io/) allows for load tests on an application and is capable of creating thousands of requests per second from different IP addresses.
 It's an appropriate tool for stress tests on Fresh because it provides data on the Average Response Time (ART) and the Error Rate (ER) for each stress testing environment.
 It also allows you to define the desired request volume and distribution of the requests over time.
 The results discussed below were configured to simulate ability of Fresh to handle a certain number of Clients per Second (c/s).

+![Loader Results](url./../public/Image%207-14-23%20at%208.07%20AM.jpg)

 Stress tests revealed that I am able to horizontally scale and load balance Fresh to respond up to **56 times faster** than it would as a single instance server.
-Additionally, this scaled version of Fresh can handle %333 more c/s while staying below a 6500 ms ART.
+Additionally, this scaled version of Fresh can handle **333 percent** more c/s while staying below a 6500 ms ART and having a mere 0.3 percent ER.

-![Loader Results](url./../public/Image%207-14-23%20at%208.07%20AM.jpg)
+Express compression is also installed as a dependency to improve response time but the most effective performance variables are in the 'nginx.conf' file.
+Each line is annotated as needed to explain the utility of implemented configurations.

+## Future Enhancements

+Fresh is currently a backend application, so one of the most obvious additions would be designing a front end using React.JS.

+Performance wise, Fresh would likely have a faster ART if it was horizontally scaled to include additional servers, say four or five instead of three.
+It seems for every additional backend server the apps performance increased two-fold.
+Of course, Nginx bottlenecking will occur at some point with the addition of servers, so upgrading the server that it is hosted is likely required as well.